SichengHe/research_progress/progress.md

    * Issues with simulation.
 Code keeps crashing when trying to run simulation.
 Found a work around and need to compute resolvent.
    * SVD paper editing started on Sunday due to VS issues.
 All data has been transferred to local PC inside VS now.
    * SVD paper reference.bib file was corrupted for some reason, had to manually fix every citation in 56 citations.
 Need some more time till Friday.

+**Plan for next week:**

+ * Resolvent multi minima plot (x1,x2, iso f lines)
+ * Latex files for SVD and Resolvent to be pushed asap (Fri)
+ * Re run opt to get less than 1e-16 at least in objective error
+ * Simulation try to use ISAAC and generate \omega + \alpha plots
+ * Get LCO curves for unstedy sims
+ * Generate three plots : LCO plot, resolvent +bifurcation diag
+### Aug 10 - Aug 14
+ * Next week see if we can setup pc in office space.